Bitz & Bob

 Bitz & Bob is a children's animated television series that originally aired on CBeebies.
-The series focuses on the adventures of a sister and brother, who explore various concepts related to STEAM (Science, Technology, Engineering, Arts, and Mathematics) through imaginative play and problem-solving it also airs on all ITV stations.
+The series focuses on the adventures of a sister and brother, who explore various concepts related to STEAM (Science, Technology, Engineering, Arts, and Mathematics) through imaginative play and problem-solving.

 Premise

 The series centers on Bitz, an inventive and resourceful girl, and her younger brother Bob.
 Together, they embark on adventures in Craft City, a technologically advanced city where they utilize their STEAM skills to solve problems and overcome challenges.